 Luckily, we have thousands of fly traps around, variable in construction, price, and efficiency.
 Maybe you have seen some of them in action or watched commercials.
 But are they always relevant?
 I decided to give it some time and explore the world of fly traps.

 The first conclusion I came to was the following: there is no perfect fly trap model.
 And there is even no perfect type of fly traps, let alone perfect vendors.
 You may feel satisfied with a certain device outside your house and find it useless inside, and vice versa.
 Follow down here, and I’ll show you the magic force of extinction.
 The second was that you’ll never find one for all the insects.
-Those described below are good against flying insects, but useless when you need to get rid of cockroaches.
+Those described below are good against flying insects.
 So you’ll need a lot of time and effort to get your way.
 The bright side is that we don’t have to hurry.

 Indoor Tape Traps

 These have been around for long, and, as you see one covered with dead insects, you may consider it efficient.
 In fact, it’s a typical survival bias: you don’t see the flies that escaped the tape.
 But if you spend enough time around, you can hear them very well.